SITHFAB002 Provide responsible service

 If you’re in any way involved with the provision or sale of alcohol, you’re generally going to need to have completed RSA training.
 This applies to food and beverage attendants, security staff working at licenced premises, cellar door staff, and sales representatives for an alcohol supplier.
 Each one of those staff must understand what’s involved with providing alcohol in a responsible and safe way.

-National Training College’s Provide responsible service of alcohol course is provided as a single, face-to-face seminar over the course of six hours.
+Skills Training College’s Provide responsible service of alcohol course is provided as a single, face-to-face seminar over the course of six hours.
 The course is specifically set up to cover the specific regulations for your state.
 It will equip you with all the skills and learning you need to provide alcohol to patrons in a professional context.

 If you’re working in the liquor or gaming industry within Australia, it’s generally a mandatory requirement that you’ve completed an RSA certificate – or are on your way to completing one.
 However, the requirements differ depending on the state or territory where you’re based, and there’s often a grace period after commencing work before the training becomes an official requirement of employment.
 You should make sure you’re familiar with the standards for your region.